 In short, an order form helps summarize the customer’s need in an organized format that is not confusing for either of the entities.

-And keep this in mind: order forms are not the same with invoices.
+Keep this in mind: order forms are not the same with invoices.
 And here’s why:

 - The order form (or sale order) is filled in by the customer, and most of the time, this form is prepaid.
 No payment has been issued yet.